Sarah Slotznick

 Laurie has an academic curiosity about Earth History.
 She will combine her background in geophysics fieldwork with a focus on Precambrian rocks to study red-beds throughout the Proterozoic.
 Combining rock magnetism with paleomagnetism and microscopy, Laurie hopes to provide more robust constraints on how, when, and where hematite formed in these ancient samples.

-Currently looking for a graduate student (at either the PhD or MSc level) to join the team!
+Currently looking for a graduate student to join the team!

 Fall 2023